 The Master of Laws program begins with an orientation that introduces graduate students to DePaul's faculty, staff, library, computer and research facilities.
 Students who received legal training outside the United States also will participate in a special course introducing them to the Socratic teaching method, the differences between civil and common law systems, and the foundations of the U.S. legal system.

 The LLM program may be completed on either a full- or part-time basis but it must be completed within five years.
 With the exception of students admitted to and enrolled in the joint JD/LLM program, credits earned as part of the JD program do not count toward the LLM degree.
-In addition, no credit is given for law courses taken before a student is admitted to and enrolled in the LLM program.

 Required Courses (9 or 10 credits)